TypeFox/monaco-components/packages/monaco-editor-react/README.md

 These are the examples specifically for `@typefox/monaco-editor-react` that you can find in the repository:

 - TypeScript editor worker using classical configuration [see](../examples/react_ts.html)
-- Langium statemachine web worker using the exact same user configuration as [wrapper example](../examples/wrapper_langium.html), [see](../examples/react_langium.html)
+- Langium statemachine web worker using the exact same user configuration as [wrapper example](../examples/wrapper_langium.html), [react example](../examples/react_langium.html)

 ## Invoking Custom Commands